energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Colombia.rst

 gas.
 Data for the technologies are reported in :numref:`Table %s <tbl:sng_pyro>` (from :cite:`Moret2017PhDThesis`).
-The biomethanation process is based on anaerobic digestion followed by a cleaning process in order to have gas that can be reinjected in the gas grid :cite:`DanishEnergyAgency2019a,Energiforsk2016`.
-In the table, efficiencies are calculated with respect to the wood in input (50% humidity, on a wet basis LHV) and ‘*fuel*’ stands for the main synthetic fuel in output.
+The biomethanation process is based on anaerobic digestion followed by a cleaning process in order to have gas that can be reinjected in the gas network :cite:`DanishEnergyAgency2019a,Energiforsk2016`.
+In the table, efficiencies are calculated with respect to the wood in input (50% humidity, on a wet basis lower heating value). ‘*Fuel*’ stands for the main synthetic fuel in output.
-Finally, a last technology can produce methane from hydrogen and sequestrated CO:sub:`2`.
+Finally, a last technology can produce methane from hydrogen and sequestrated CO\ :math:`_2`.

 .. container::

-   .. table:: Synthetic fuels (except H2) conversion technologies (from :cite:`DanishEnergyAgency2019a,Moret2017PhDThesis` or specified), in 2035.
+   .. table:: Synthetic fuels (except H\ :math:`_2`) conversion technologies (from :cite:`DanishEnergyAgency2019a,Moret2017PhDThesis` or specified), in 2035.
       :name: tbl:sng_pyro

       +-------------+-------------+-------------+-------------+-------------+-------------+-------------+-------------+-------------+